lunarmodules/ldoc/docs/doc.md

 For new-style modules, that don't use `module()`, it is recommended that the module comment has an explicit `@module PACKAGE.NAME`.
 If it does not, then `ldoc` will still attempt to deduce the module name, but may need help with `--package/-b` as above.

 `format = 'markdown'` can be used in your `config.ld` and will be used to process summaries and descriptions.
+This requires a markdown processor.
+LDoc knows how to use:

-This requires [markdown.lua](http://www.frykholm.se/files/markdown.lua) by Niklas Frykholm to be installed (this can be most easily done with `luarocks install markdown`.)
-A much faster alternative is [lua-discount](http://asbradbury.org/projects/lua-discount/) which you can use by setting `format` to 'discount' after installing using `luarocks install lua-discount`)  The [discount](http://www.pell.portland.or.us/~orc/Code/discount/) Markdown processor additionally has more features than the pure Lua version, such as PHP-Extra style tables.
-As a special case, LDoc will fall back to using `markdown.lua` if it cannot find `discount`.
+  - [markdown.lua](http://www.frykholm.se/files/markdown.lua) a pure Lua processor by Niklas Frykholm (this can be installed easily with `luarocks install markdown`.)
+  - [lua-discount](http://asbradbury.org/projects/lua-discount/), a faster alternative (installed with `luarocks install lua-discount`).  lua-discount uses the C [discount](http://www.pell.portland.or.us/~orc/Code/discount/) Markdown processor which has more features than the pure Lua version, such as PHP-Extra style tables.
+  - [lunamark](http://jgm.github.com/lunamark/), another pure Lua processor,  faster than markdown, and with extra features (`luarocks install lunamark`).

+You can request the processor you like with `format = 'markdown|discount|lunamark'`, and LDoc will attempt to use it.
+If it can't find it, it will look for one of the other markdown processors.
+If it can't find any markdown processer, it will fall back to text processing.

 A special case is if you simply say 'ldoc .'.
 Then there _must_ be a `config.ld` file available in the directory, and it can specify the file: